-I'm throwing this one back six years to one of my favorite stories from one of my favorite poets that was originally posted in 2013.
-It comes with all good wishes from the blog for a wonderful, story-filled, Happy New Year.
+I'm throwing this one back seven years to one of my favorite stories from one of my favorite poets that was originally posted in 2013.
+It comes with all good wishes from the blog for a wonderful, story-and-art filled, Happy New Year.

 My favorite new story comes from the writings of poet Naomi Shihab Nye and her prose piece, "Museum," from her collection, Honeybee.
 Born in 1952 to a Palestinian father and American mother, Nye writes about moving with her family from Missouri to Texas as a young woman.
 One day, after reading about a private museum founded by eccentric collector Marion Koogler McNay in San Antonio, she and her best friend Sally decide to visit.
 Not having the address, Nye assures her friend that she'll recognize the building from photos in the magazine (remember, we're pre-GPS here).

 "There it is, pull in," Nye points out and the two women drive into the parking lot.
 The museum is free, and when they enter, there are only a few people seated inside.
 They stop talking and stare at the young women.
 There are no docents or staff to offer any guidance, which pleases the two visitors.
 They can look at what they want and not feel pressured to join a tour.
 Sally bounds up a set of stairs, and Naomi explores the ground floor, till arriving at a room with sculptures, a small couch, and a "radiant" print by Paul Klee, her favorite artist.
 Her reverie is broken when she realizes that the man from the lobby is now standing behind her.

 "Where do you think you are?" he asks.